bjornedstrom/funkcast/README.md

 Where `{note spec}` is one of "pitch", "duration", "time", "volume" and `{weather data}` is one of "wind-speed", "wind-direction", "temperature", "pressure".
 Adding a minus sign inverts the value.
-Adding an asterisk marks the value as absolute.
+Adding an asterisk marks the value as absolute (meaning the value is not normalized against the minimum and maximum value in the weather report).

-# Lilypond
+## Lilypond

 By default the program will generate a MIDI file directly.
 There is currently some highly limited support for creating a lilypond score